-The University and the Office of Housing do not carry insurance on student belongings and, therefore, accept no responsibility for theft, loss, or damage, etc. Homeowners insurance may cover property outside of the home, which means that you should consult your policy to determine if you are covered.
+The University and the Office of Residential Life do not carry insurance on student belongings and, therefore, accept no responsibility for theft, loss, or damage, etc. Homeowners insurance may cover property outside of the home, which means that you should consult your policy to determine if you are covered.
 If not, coverage may be obtained through the Personal Property Insurance Coverage Plan.
-Information and applications may be obtained at the Office of Housing.
+Information and applications may be obtained at the Office of Residential Life.

 Pets, including birds, are prohibited in student rooms.
 However, non-carnivorous fish in an aquarium (less than 10 gallons) are permitted in student rooms.

 Privacy and Security

 Students are responsible for what occurs in their room.
 To provide maximum security for persons and property, rooms should be locked when the room is unoccupied or when residents are asleep.
 The University is not responsible for loss of personal property caused by theft, fire, or other causes.
 Students are advised to obtain insurance coverage on all personal effects.